thautwarm/plfp/view-point-from-research-side/tf-for-compilers.md

 Recall our goals:
 1. allow compiler writers to focus on only one phase, and no need to care about the dependent phases(e.g., when writing type inference, no need to care about name resolution)
-2. the separately implemented compiler phases can be composed into a big one
+2. the separately implemented compiler phases can be composited into a big one

-We can use an example to illustrate the obstacles, check following inference rule:
+We can use an example to illustrate the obstacles.
+Check following inference rule:

 ```
 LET: